u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/screen.rst

 Connect a screen
 ================

-In Odoo, an :abbr:`IoT (Internet of Things)` box can be connected to a screen display.
+In Thrive Bureau ERP, an :abbr:`IoT (Internet of Things)` box can be connected to a screen display.
 After being configured, the screen can be used to display a Point of Sale (PoS) order to a client.

 .. figure:: screen/screen-pos-client-display.png